 According to the WHO’s “Chernobyl at 30” update in 2016, national studies in Belarus, Russia and Ukraine have recorded more than 11,000 thyroid cancer cases.
 The 2006 WHO report anticipated a rise in thyroid cancer incidence from Chernobyl over time.
 The 2016 update reported, “It is most likely that a fraction of these thyroid cancers is attributable to radioiodine intake in 1986.”
 The rise in thyroid cancer cases in these populations can also be attributed to aging and an increase in spontaneous thyroid cancer risk.

-The most recent of the three accidents, the Fukushima Daiichi plant accident, occurred on March 11, 2011 in Fukushima, Japan.
-The combination of a was responsible for the accident at Fukushima.
+The most recent of the three accidents, the Fukushima Daiichi plant accident, occurred on March 11, 2011 in Fukushima, Japan, after an enormous 9.0 earthquake off the coast of Japan and subsequent tsunami.

 Following the earthquake, the Fukushima Daiichi plant lost all power.
 The steam and battery-powered generators for the reactors of Units 1, 2, and 3 worked for several hours, but eventually, they failed.
 The tsunami damaged the facility’s reactor cooling, water heat exchangers, generators, electrical switchgear and batteries, which left the plant without emergency electrical power.
 As a result, all three reactors overheated and they each had at least partial core meltdowns.